Food sensitivity was responsible for my Arthritis!

 - Weight loss

-- Surgery – joint replacement and joint surgery.
+- Surgery – the joint replacement and joint surgery.

 With NAET, we get to the root of the problem, identifying and eliminating the allergen that is causing the recurring symptoms.